jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="pdf-fill-not-editable" %}

+## <a name="rendering font"></a>Changing the font used when rendering fields as text

+If you use `editable: false` or `pdf/a: True`, form fields will be rendered to text in the PDF file. [pdftk] performs this task using the Arial font to render the text.
+You can indicate that a different font should be used instead:

+{% highlight yaml %}
+question: |
+  Here is your PDF form
+attachment:
+  name: A filled-in form
+  filename: filled-form
+  pdf template file: sample-form.pdf
+  editable: False
+  rendering font: "/usr/share/fonts/truetype/noto/NotoSans-Regular.ttf"
+  fields:
+    Your Name: |
+      ${ user }
+    Your Organization: |
+      ${ user.organization }
+    Apple Checkbox: |
+      ${ likes_apples }
+    Orange Checkbox: |
+      ${ likes_oranges }
+    Pear Checkbox: |
+      ${ likes_pears }
+    Toast Checkbox: |
+      ${ likes_toast }
+{% endhighlight %}

+For best results, set `rendering font` to the path of a font on the server.
+If you set `rendering font` to the name of a font, it will work, but [pdftk] will use 100% CPU for several seconds as it searches the fonts on the system, trying to retrieve the filename of the font.

+To see a list of font files available on the server, you can use the [font list tool].

+When specifying a `rendering font`, you can use [Mako] templating.

 ## <a name="signature"></a>How to insert signatures or other images into fillable PDF files

 To add a signature or other image to a fillable PDF file, use